qnet - Add a find point ID option

 It would be nice to have an option where you just find a pointid.
 This will be very helpful in finding the place you were at before you fixed a measure and saved it.
 The only option we have now is to filter a pointid.
 I put this under application, not sure if it should go under API.

-#2 Updated by Tammy Becker over 3 years ago
+#2 Updated by Tammy Becker almost 5 years ago

 - Subject changed from cnet - find option to qnet - find option